 It's Corinne's turn with the reader, so Nick and Taylor spend some alone time together.
 Nick, who has done this before (dollar) shares Corinne's concerns with Taylor and I'm pretty sure Taylor's face validates that she's thinking, "I hope I was here long enough to score a deal with FabFitFun."

-reads from the script tells Corinne that she’s “dry, succinct and to the point, so much so that her mouth can get her into trouble.”
+The voodoo reader reads from the script tells Corinne that she’s “dry, succinct and to the point, so much so that her mouth can get her into trouble.”
 Corinne doesn’t care and just wants to know how to make a voodoo doll.

 Before Nick makes a decision about to whom to offer the rose, Corinne and Taylor have one final spat in which they throw shade about each other's jobs.